 The most recent Pittsburgh Regional Quality of Life Survey by the University of Pittsburgh found that 68% of the residents in Allegheny County (where Pittsburgh is located) rated the region as either an excellent or very good place to live.

-SmartAsset recently took a close look at Pittsburgh to learn why the Steel City is becoming so popular with so many people:
+SmartAsset took a close look at Pittsburgh in July 2019, to learn why the Steel City is becoming so popular with so many people:

 - Housing and rents are affordable compared to the rest of the U.S., with more than 50% of the residents in Pittsburgh choosing to rent rather than own.